usubalang/usuba/work.md

 - generation of OCaml code (with `Parsetree`).
 Maybe I shouldn't start that too soon though.
 - take the time to read a small tutorial/doc about menhir?
+- find a name for the language, or a least a file extension.